devnull850/obfuscation/self_modify/README.md

 # Self Modifying Code

 This program demonstrates the use of self modifying code to obscure static analysis of the source and binary.
 A quick glance of the foo function looks like it should simply print the string literal, "The quick brown fox jumped over the lazy sleeping dog."
-When one compiles and then runs the executable, "Hello, World!" is printed to the terminal.
+When one compiles and then runs the executable, "Hello, World!" is printed to the terminal instead.

 ```
 void foo(void) {